 As the run-a-ways are brought in young Amantha Starr is wondering why her mother’s grave is not with the other members of the family.
 Her dad says he wanted her to be close to the house.

 The film jumps forward to grown Amantha Starr (Yvonne De Carlo) living the perfect life based on the exploitation of slaves at here family plantation in Kentucky prior to the Civil War.
 She has a bunch of noble Yankee suitors.
-The most noble of these is Rev. and later Capt.
+The noblest of these is Rev. and later Capt.
 Seth Parton (Rex Reason).
-He is a hell fire and brimstone abolitionist preacher and he is active in the Lincoln election campaign.
+He is a hellfire and brimstone abolitionist preacher and he is active in the Lincoln election campaign.

 Amantha is sold off and has a rough trip down the river with her new owner Mr. Calloway (Ray Teal).
 She ends up in the slave market in New Orleans.
 When a cheap jack who should be looking for Gallentin Street tries to undress her.
 An off-camera voice makes an outrageously high bid.
 This is this first time Hamish Bond (Clark Gable) shows up in the film.
 It’s a pretty powerful bit.
 And it almost 27 minutes into the movie.

 Hamish takes her back to the house and she meets the house mistress and Hamish’s former lover) Michele (Carolle Drake).
 Michele is French so it is assumed that she is a creole slave.
 She also meets the highly educated slave Rau-Ru (Sidney Poitier).
 Rau-Ru runs the plantations and speaks for Hamish when he is not present.
 Later we find out that Rau-Ru hates Hamish for his kindness and feels it is the worst kind of bondage.